 CSUSM alumni & students receive a 15% savings.
 Call to register and receive your savings!

-Upcoming Information Webinar: Attend the upcoming live webinar with a Q&A session and hear the Interpreting instructor discuss program details, costs, the registration process and much more!
+Upcoming Information Session: Attend the upcoming in-person information session and hear the Interpreting instructor discuss program details, costs, the registration process and much more!

 Student Testimonial: Read about May Zidan, a recent gradute using her certificate to help train other interpreters.